Higgs inflation in Einstein-Cartan gravity: The general case

 Specifically, in figure~\ref{fig:Gen1} we consider the case $\xi_\gamma = 0$.
 The lower part of the plot reproduces Nieh-Yan inflation, see figure~\ref{fig:NY}.
 Notice that the transition region between the large and small values of $\xi$ is less pronounced due to a lower density of points in the three-dimensional scan.
 There is a large surface corresponding to metric Higgs inflation at $\xi \simeq 10^3$.
 Another surface at $\xi \lesssim 10^2$ is ruled out because of the large tensor-to-scalar ratio $r\simeq 0.1$.
 The region between the two surfaces is interesting since it contains values of $r$ that are potentially detectable in the near future.
 Figure~\ref{fig:Gen2} shows the case $\xi_\eta = 0$.
 In the large plane in the front, it reproduces figure~\ref{fig:Holst}.
 The transition region is again sampled very sparsely.
 In figure~\ref{fig:Gen3} we consider a more general case $1/ \bar{\gamma} = 1$, where all three non-minimal couplings are important.
 The region of small $\xi$ yields large values of $r$ which are ruled out by observations.
 We remark that the region at the bottom resembles figure~\ref{fig:NY}, with $\xi_\eta$ replaced by $\xi_\gamma$.
 Finally, we consider the case $\xi = 0$ in figure~\ref{fig:Gen4}.
 Surprisingly, the values of $n_s$ are compatible with observations.
 However, the minimal value of the tensor-to-scalar ratio found in our study with $\xi = 0$ is $r\simeq0.14$.
 Thus, we conclude that a vanishing non-minimal coupling $\xi$ is not viable.

 Figures~\ref{fig:Gen1}--\ref{fig:Gen4} demonstrate that the theory~\eqref{S_eff} describes a very rich and interesting set of inflationary models.
 What is more, a significant part of these models is in agreement with the observational bounds.
+In particular, we observe that for most of the parameter choices which we consider, the spectral index is very close to

+For this reason, a great majority of points in the $n_s$-plots are displayed with the same color.